ColinLeung-NiloCat/UnityURP-SurfaceShaderSolution/README.md

     };

 - lighting method .hlsl (you can pick PBR lit, PBR lit cel shade, or your own lighting function .hlsl)
-- local postprocess method to final color (e.g. lerp to red if the current object is selected)
+- local postprocess method to final color (e.g. support lerp to red if the current object is selected, by adding 1 line of code)

 Note
 -----------------------